ELynx/screeps-world/README.md

 # TODO
 (Module WAR) "Hot" areas to avoid for worker creeps.

-Find and fix `roomHasSpawn` variable name
+Find and fix `roomHasSpawn` variable name.

+Tower attack and heal cancel out.

 # Ideas
 Intent pipeline!
 Do more things in one turn!